DannieBGoode/opensx70/_posts/2020/02/2020-02-25-acknowledgements.md

 And it is awesome.
 I love it.
 I really think that the community should support this types of initiatives.
 Again Thank you!

 Finally I want to thank all of you following my adventures, I can say that the latest hardware seems to work ok.
 I am concentrating on a working solution at this time, based on the TSL237T sensor.
 I am rewritting the software.
 It is still a crappy piece of code, but I keep trying and improving it.
+And of course [PCBWAY](https://www.pcbway.com/) for [sponsoring the project](https://opensx70.com/posts/2020/02/pcbway2)

 I have given much thought to the user interface trying to be as simple as possible, yet allowing that second level of functionality.
 [Santi from AnalogueWorks](https://www.instagram.com/analogueworks/) is working really hard on the dongle.
 Please [check out his amazing pinhole cameras](https://analogueworks.wixsite.com/analogueworks/cameras), they are amazing.
 Thank you for your support and enthusiasm.